joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/03/us/politics/midterm-senate-battlegrounds.html

 **Iranian Drone and Missile Barrage Against Kuwait Inflames Regional Tensions**\
-`The strike killed an Indian resident of Kuwait and badly damaged the country’s international airport.
-Tehran denied it had hit the airport.`\
+`One person was killed and dozens were injured at Kuwait’s international airport.
+Tehran denied it had struck the airport.`\
 https://www.nytimes.com/2026/06/03/world/middleeast/iran-kuwait-airport-strike.html

 **Travelers Bound for the U.K. Hit a Roadblock: Electronic Authorization System Is Down**\